 Whom to see for an STI?

-Originally Published: January 31, 1997 - Last Updated / Reviewed On: August 17, 2007
+Originally Published: January 31, 1997 - Last Updated / Reviewed On: August 22, 2014

 If you think you have an STD, what kind of doctor do you go to?

-To find out where the Planned Parenthood in your area is located, call 1.800.230.PLAN (-7526).
-Another resource is the Centers for Disease Control and Prevention's (CDC) National STD and AIDS Hotline — they can tell you where free and/or low-cost clinics are located near you, as well as answer questions you may have about treatment, transmission, and prevention of STIs.
+- STI Clinic — You might contact the local office of your state's public health department to find out if they run an STI clinic near you.
+For example, New York City has multiple free or low cost, confidential STI clinics available around the city.
+Another resource is the Centers for Disease Control and Prevention's (CDC) National STD and AIDS Testing Resources website — you can find where free and/or low cost clinics are located near you, as well as answer questions you may have about treatment, transmission, and prevention of STIs.

 - Planned Parenthood — Women and men also have the option of going to a local Planned Parenthood health center for diagnosis and treatment of STIs.
 To find a health center in your area, visit the Planned Parenthood website, which also has information on STIs and other sexual health information.